junksamiad/template-sender-engine/lld/processing-engines/step-by-step-process.md

 1. **Comprehensive data tracking**: The four-attribute structure (company_id, project_id, request_id, company_whatsapp_number) provides complete traceability and context for each conversation.

+2. **Project-level segmentation**: Including the `project_id` ensures that conversations for different projects within the same company are properly distinguished.

-2. **Hierarchical querying**: Allows for querying conversations at various levels of the hierarchy (by company, by project, by request, by WhatsApp number).
+3. **Hierarchical querying**: Allows for querying conversations at various levels of the hierarchy (by company, by project, by request, by WhatsApp number).

-3. **Optimized for the reply flow**: For handling replies, we can efficiently query based on recipient_tel (partition key) and use a begins_with condition on the conversation_id that includes the company WhatsApp number.
+4. **Optimized for the reply flow**: For handling replies, we can efficiently query based on recipient_tel (partition key) and use a begins_with condition on the conversation_id that includes the company WhatsApp number.

-4. **Edge case handling**: The inclusion of request_id provides additional uniqueness in the unlikely event of multiple conversations between the same numbers.
+5. **Edge case handling**: The inclusion of request_id provides additional uniqueness in the unlikely event of multiple conversations between the same phone numbers.

-5. **Follows DynamoDB best practices**: Designs the key structure based on the application's access patterns while maintaining flexibility.
+6. **Follows DynamoDB best practices**: Designs the key structure based on the application's access patterns while maintaining flexibility.

 ### Querying for Reply Handling